 - 2 hours into the test: 153 mg/dL (8.5 mmol/L)

-If for whatever reason you do not pass the One-Step Oral Glucose Tolerance Test (OGTT), ask for the Two-Step test or ask them to check your HbA1C, as it shows blood sugar levels over time as opposed to the brief snapshot these one and two step tests provide.
+If for whatever reason you do not pass the One-Step Oral Glucose Tolerance Test (OGTT), ask for the Two-Step test or ask them to confirm your results by testing your HbA1C, as it shows blood sugar levels over time as opposed to the brief snapshot these one and two step tests provide.
 HbA1C can be measured with a simple blood test.
 The Two-Step test involves the following :

-- Step 2: The 100-g OGTT should be performed when the patient is fasting.
-The diagnosis of GDM is made if at least two of the following four plasma glucose levels (measured fasting and 1 h, 2 h, 3 h after the OGTT) are met or exceeded:
+- Step 2: The 100 g OGTT should be performed when the patient is fasting.
+The diagnosis of GDM is made if at least two of the following four plasma glucose levels (measured fasting and 1 h, 2 h, 3 h after the OGTT) are met or exceeded the levels in the chart below.
+There are two different sets of proposed cutoff points, so it my vary by your doctor.

 |Fasting||95 mg/dL (5.3 mmol/L)||105 mg/dL (5.8 mmol/L)|